Trees

 Why Australia’s severe bushfires may be bad news for tree regeneration

-Australia’s trees have evolved with fire, most needing it for renewal, but now our forests have had too much severe fire, say University of Melbourne experts.
+Australia’s trees have evolved with fire, most needing some fire for renewal, but now our forests have had too much severe fire

 Planting trees is no substitute for natural forests

-University of Melbourne research finds allowing degraded natural forests to re-grow is a more effective than planting new trees for storing atmospheric carbon.
+Allowing degraded natural forests to re-grow is a more effective, immediate and low-cost method for removing and storing atmospheric carbon than planting new trees

 One million urban trees

-Trees are critical for urban sustainability and liveability, but so is planting the right things in the right places, says a University of Melbourne expert.
+Trees and green spaces are essential for urban sustainability and liveability, but so is planting the right things in the right places

 Protecting our thirsty urban trees from more harsh summers